-The recipient and preceptor's institution acknowledge that if a patentable invention or discovery is conceived, or conceived and reduced to practice by the EMF/SAEMF Medical Student Research Grant recipient during the term of the award, EMF must be apprised of the invention and the institution's plans for protecting such invention or discovery under an existing institutional patent policy.
+The principal investigator and institution acknowledge that if a patentable invention or discovery is conceived, or conceived and reduced to practice by EMF-supported personnel during the award year, the EMF must be notified of the invention and the institution's plans for protecting the invention under existing institutional patent policy.
+The EMF will defer to institutional policies where they are in compliance with those of the Federal government.
+The